Sunburn: Skin cancer

-Cause

-The cause of sunburn is the direct damage that a UVB photon can induce in DNA (left).
-One of the possible reactions from the excited state is the formation of a thymine-thymine cyclobutane dimer (right).
+Mechanism

 Sunburn is caused by prolonged exposure to ultraviolet radiation from the Sun or artificial sources such as tanning lamps, welding arcs, or ultraviolet germicidal irradiation.
 Two types of ultraviolet radiation from the Sun reach the Earth’s surface, UVA and UVB.
 UVA is 1,000–2,000 times less effective at causing sunburn than UVB, as it has less energy.

 UVB damages mRNA.
-This triggers a fast pathway that leads to inflammation of the skin, and sunburn. mRNA damage initially triggers a response in ribosomes though a protein known as ZAK-alpha in a ribotoxic stress response.
+This triggers a fast pathway that leads to inflammation of the skin, and sunburn. mRNA damage initially triggers a response in ribosomes through a protein known as ZAK-alpha in a stress response.
 This response acts as a cell surveillance system.
 Following this, detection of RNA damage leads to inflammatory signaling and recruitment of immune cells.
-This, not DNA damage (which is slower to detect), results in UVB skin inflammation and acute sunburn.
+RNA damage, but not DNA damage, results in UVB induced skin inflammation and acute sunburn.

-DNA is damaged by UVB light.
-This damage is mainly the formation of a thymine dimer.
-The body recognizes such UVB damage on mRNA, which then triggers several defense mechanisms, including DNA repair to revert the damage, apoptosis and peeling to remove irreparably damaged skin cells, and increased melanin production to prevent future damage.
+The stress also triggers several defense mechanisms, including DNA repair to revert the damage, apoptosis and peeling to remove irreparably damaged skin cells, and increased melanin production to prevent future damage.

-Melanin readily absorbs UV wavelength light, acting as a photoprotectant.
+Melanin readily absorbs UV wavelength light.
 By preventing UV photons from disrupting chemical bonds, melanin inhibits both the direct alteration of DNA, as well as the generation of free radicals, to prevent them from indirectly damaging DNA.
 However, human melanocytes contain over 2,000 genomic sites that are highly sensitive to UV, and such sites can be up to 170-fold more sensitive to UV induction of cyclobutane pyrimidine dimers than the average site.
-These sensitive sites often occur at biologically significant locations near genes.

 Sunburn causes an inflammation process that includes the production of prostanoids and bradykinin.
 These chemical compounds increase sensitivity to heat by reducing the threshold of heat receptor (TRPV1) activation from 109 °F to 85 °F. The pain may be caused by the overproduction of a protein called CXCL5, which activates nerve fibers.